 Structuring the text

-Text structure has to do with perspective – you need to structure your thoughts and your writing in order for the text to make sense to the reader.
-This means that a well-structured academic text communicates the writer's intentions and results to the reader.
-In such a text, the structure acts like a framework, in that it enables the material to be presented in a coherent and logical manner.
-A text without structure, on the other hand, is difficult to read as it leaves the reader unprepared for what will come next, and the ideas that the writer wishes to convey to his or her reader therefore risk being lost or misunderstood.
+Text structure has to do with perspective: you need to structure your thoughts and your writing in order for the text to make sense to the reader.
+A well-structured text communicates the writer's intentions and results to the reader, and in such a text, the structure acts like a framework, in that it enables the material to be presented in a coherent and logical manner.

 Text structure depends on text type

 Depending on discipline, there are different traditions, conventions and demands on text structure and text types.
 What follows below is general information regarding the structure of texts.
 Students usually receive departmental guidelines regarding preferred format and structure for essays and other text types.
+For an overview of different text formats for student writing, see

-Some journals provide information on required text structure; if not, prospective authors can find out by studying a recent issue or two of the specific journal.
+Some scholarly journals provide information on required text structure; if not, prospective authors can find out by studying a recent issue or two of the specific journal.

-Structure of the text on different levels
+Text structure on different levels

 An academic text, such as an essay or an article, usually consists of different sections (and sometimes sub-sections).
 Each section, in turn, is divided into a number of paragraphs.
 For the text to be coherent and easy to follow, all levels of the text must be well-structured.